Ankii-05/Shopping-Cart-Full-Stack/README.md

 Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.

+Task ---
+Frontend
+React Install
+Navbar (Routing - perform)
+Home Component - blank
+Add Products - form according to model keys (product model) About
+Contact
+Login -- email and password buttton ,does not have an account (sign Up) sign Up -- form (already have an account)
+Cart icon
+My Profile

+What is CORS --
+Cross Origin Resource
+is a security feature implemented by web browser to control how web pages can access resources from different domains

+CORS is also used for set port code for request from frontend and also

+Optional Chaining --
+for using nested object
+for find key in nested objects